Ro706/Gemini_Bot/README.md

     prompt = str(input("Enter your prompt:"))
     ```

-5. Make a request to the Palm Generative AI API to generate a response based on the provided prompt:
+5. Make a request to the google.generativeai Generative AI API to generate a response based on the provided prompt:

     ```python
     response = palm.chat(messages=prompt, temperature=0.2, context="Speak like a CEO")